 Transformation keywords turn the data at a sticky buffer into something else.
+Some transformations support options for greater control over the transformation process

 '''

 alert http any any -> any any (file_data; strip_whitespace; \

 content:"window.navigate("; sid:1;)

 '''

 This example will match on traffic even if there are one or more spaces between the navigate and (.